xl4kj/doc-ci-cd-workflow-playground/docs/en/design.rst

 - **Accessibility**: Technical Solutions MUST be designed and maintained to meet high accessibility standards to ensure service access regardless of individual abilities, technological skills, or external and contextual constraints.
 Public entities MUST adhere to [REF_ACCESSIBILITY], whereas private entities MUST comply with applicable regulations.

-- **Consistency**: Technical Solutions MUST be designed and maintained in adherence to the IT-Wallet System’s Brand Identity and User Experience functional requirements in this document, to promote the recognizability of components, to ensure the overall system consistency, and to minimize the User's cognitive load.
+- **Consistency**: Technical Solutions MUST be designed and maintained in adherence to the IT-Wallet System's Brand Identity and User Experience functional requirements in this document, to promote the recognizability of components, to ensure the overall system consistency, and to minimize the User's cognitive load.

-Hello world.

-.. include:: brand-identity.rst
-.. include:: functionalities.rst